 The only portion of the apartment that was burned was the small corner in which sat the remains of Mary Reeser's easy chair... and of Mary Reeser herself.
 Of the chair, only charred coil springs remained.
 Of Mrs. Reeser, there was little more; and these remains baffled the firemen, police, and pathologists that examined them.

 Mrs. Reeser's 170 pounds had been reduced to less than ten pounds of charred material.
 Only her left foot remained intact, still wearing a slipper, burnt off at the ankle but otherwise undamaged.
-Also found were her liver, now fused to a lump of vertebrae, and, stranger still, her skull... shrunk to the size of a baseball by the intense heat.
+Also found were her liver, now fused to a lump of vertebrae, and, stranger still, her skull... strangely shrunk to the size of a teacup.

-What could have burned Mrs. Reeser so fiercely without causeing more damage to her surroundings?
-Experts pointed out that a temperature of 2500 degrees is necessary for such a thorough cremation.
-A cigarette igniting her clothing would never have produced that temperature.
+What could have burned Mrs. Reeser so fiercely without causing more damage to her surroundings?
+Experts pointed out that a temperature of 2500 degrees is necessary for such a thorough cremation; and that cigarette igniting her clothing would never have produced that temperature.
 The electrical outlet had melted only after the fire had begun, so couldn't be the source.
-An FBI pathologist tested for gasoline and other accelerants; there were none.
+An FBI pathologist tested a carpet sample for gasoline and other accelerants; there were none.
 Even lighting had been considered, but there had been none in St. Petersburg that night.

-Months after the occurence, the Chief of Police and the Chief of Detectives signed a statement attributing the fiery death of Mary Reeser to falling asleep with a cigarette in her hand.
-Although already shown to be an impossibility, the declaration served to publically close the investigation.
-The true cause of Mary Reeser's impossible immolation is still unknown... and, possibly, unknowable.
+Months after the occurrence, the Chief of Police and the Chief of Detectives signed a statement attributing the fiery death of Mary Reeser to falling asleep with a cigarette in her hand.
+Although already shown to be an impossibility, the declaration served to publicly close the investigation.